Cocoa: Co-Planning and Co-Execution with AI Agents: Conclusion

 \section{Conclusion}

-In this paper, we presented \system, an interactive document editing environment for scientific researchers to fluidly collaborate with an AI agent to tackle open questions and tasks within their research projects. \system introduced a new interaction design pattern---\emph{interactive plans}---that enabled \underline{Co}-planning and \underline{Co}-execution between a researcher and an \underline{A}I agent.
+In this paper, we presented \system, an interactive system for scientific researchers to flexibly collaborate with an AI agent in a document editing environment to tackle open questions and tasks within their research projects.
+Motivated by a formative study with 9 researchers, \system introduced a new approach for human-agent collaboration---\emph{interleaved co-planning and co-execution}---by which a human and agent can iteratively create plans of action and execute the plan in a mixed-initiative manner that centers human agency.

-Our lab ($n=16$) and field deployment ($n=7$) studies showed that participants not only engaged in collaborative planning and execution in \system, but also interleaved co-planning and co-execution to progress on their tasks.
+Our lab ($n=16$) and field deployment ($n=7$) studies showed that participants benefited from interleaved co-planning and co-execution in the lab and in the field.
 Compared to a strong baseline with a more familiar chat interface, \system enhanced agent steerability without sacrificing ease of use.
 In the lab study, participants' main mode of co-execution was refining agent outputs, but when \system was integrated into their research workflows in the field over a 7-day period, participants took advantage of user steps to guide the agent with their expertise and exert more of their agency.
-Overall, our work demonstrates the potential of interactive plans as a novel design pattern to flexibly mediate human and AI agency.
-Importantly, our work offers many practical takeaways for the design of agentic AI systems, such as leveraging user steps and advanced planning for agent cost management and oversight.
+Overall, our work demonstrates the promise of our approach for flexibly mediating human and AI agency.
+Importantly, our work offers many practical takeaways for the design of human-agent systems, such as leveraging user steps and planning ahead for agent cost management and oversight.

-Agentic AI systems have exciting potential to transform our digital experiences and advance long-standing visions held by HCI and AI communities.
-However, these transformations and advancements also demand renewed attention to strategies for ensuring effective collaboration between human users and AI agents in the real world.
-Our work advances emerging efforts in this new frontier of human-AI collaboration.
+AI agents have exciting potential to transform our digital experiences and advance long-standing visions held by HCI and AI communities.
+However, these transformations and advancements also demand renewed attention to strategies for ensuring effective and flexible human-agent collaboration.
+Our work advances efforts in this emerging frontier.

-\begin{acks} We extend a warm thanks to all participants from our formative, pilot, and user studies.
-We also thank Raymond Fok and Shannon Shen for helpful discussions. \end{acks}
+\begin{acks} We warmly thank all our participants from our formative, pilot, lab, and deployment studies.
+We thank our anonymous reviewers for feedback on our manuscript.
+Finally, we thank Raymond Fok and Shannon Shen for helpful discussions. \end{acks}